2catycm/SUSTech-CS303_311-Artificial-Intelligence-Project/doc/P_Project1/P_Project1.md

 			 table, a hash table that maps chessboard to value calculated in the 					last step of iterative deepening search.
-	inputs: state in S, color in C: our value is computed on a chessboard state in the view of color. remaining_depth in N*, for convenience, we require remaining_depth 					is at least 1. alphas in [-1,1]^2, a tuple with 2 elements.
+	inputs: state in S, color in C: our value is computed on a chessboard state in the view of color. remaining_depth in N, for convenience, we require remaining_depth 					is at least 1. alphas in [-1,1]^2, a tuple with 2 elements.
 The 0th is the max available 				value that color -1 can have, The 1th is the max available value 				that color 1 can have.

     if TERMINAL-TEST(state)then